It is expected that students attend all classes. Bring the text to each class.

 Failure to indicate collaboration, assistance or sources will be construed as plagiarism.

 Your solutions should be written clearly and carefully, as described below.

-If you are unsure whether this course is an appropriate course for you, please consult with the instructor.
+If you are unsure whether Math 141 is an appropriate course for you, please speak with the instructor.